Table of Contents

 Scoring Differences

 In Rummy, the basic scoring system is based on the face value of the cards.
 Numbered cards are worth their face value, while face cards are worth 10 points each, and aces are worth 1 point each.
 The goal is to get rid of all your cards and have the lowest score possible.
+In contrast, Rummy 500 has a more complex scoring system.
+In addition to the face value of the cards, there are also bonus points for specific combinations, and the person reaching 500 points first wins the game.
+To make things easy for you, we have shared a table highlighting the main scoring differences between Rummy and Rummy 500.

 Also Read: Online Rummy Vs Offline Rummy